-It’s been reported that WMC Mortgage, the wholesale residential subprime and Alt-A mortgage unit of GE Money, laid off the majority of its staff yesterday.
+It’s been reported that WMC Mortgage, the wholesale residential subprime and Alt-A mortgage unit of GE Money, laid off the majority of its staff yesterday, per the OC Register.

 My understanding is that the lender is still accepting new submissions, though volume is probably extremely light with the reduced staff.